Emergency Contraception (EC)

 convenience stores are prohibited from selling the EC."
 2

-In practice, the age limit will probably not present a
+In practice, the age limit probably did not present a

 significant barrier to innovative sexually active young women under 18-years-of-age.
 Most